stata

 Client engagement

-I also work directly with clients that range from multilateral organizations, multilateral donors, ministries, and universities to help them set up data workflows and piplines for complex data visualizations, including fully customized outputs.
-Going down this route was not really planned but significant demand emerged in the last years and the projects were too exciting to pass.
-The outputs of some these projects will eventually show up in the public domain.
-Even though I cannot say much about them, it is usually around these projects that the packages get a flurry of upgrades and you are likely to see a burst of activity on my social media accounts.
-If you also want support with large projects, visualizations, then please also reach out!
+I also contract directly with clients such as multilateral organizations, ministries, and universities to support them with data workflows, creating piplines for complex data analysis, customizing visualization packages, and even directly creating visualizations for various reports etc. Doing this type of work was not really planned but some of these projects were too exciting to pass.
+Even though I cannot say much about these projects till they are officially launched, it is usually around them that the packages get a burst of upgrades followed by social media activity.
+If you also want support with large projects then please reach out!

 Portfolio and packages

-The list of Stata packages that are currently online are listed below (each links to an external GitHub package repository):
+The list of Stata packages that are currently online are listed below: